This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowAnother possible cause of stretching is when a child is born breech, and their upraised arms as they emerge from the birth canal stretch the nerves.
+Get Help NowAnother possible cause of stretching is when a child is born breech, and their upraised arms stretch the nerves as they emerge from the birth canal.
 Risk factors for this damage include a large baby, breech birth, shoulder dystocia, and prolonged, difficult labor.

 The injury to the nerves may be mild and cause damage simply by stretching them or could be more severe, including rips or complete tears away from the spinal cord.
 The symptoms of this kind of damage include paralysis, weakness, and loss of sensation in the arm.